salamdunya1/holbertonschool-system_engineering-devops/2-secured_and_monitored_web_infrastructure.md

-# Secured and monitored Web Infrastructure for www.foobar.com (Secured and Monitored)
+# Secured and monitored Web Infrastructure (Secured and Monitored)

 <a href="https://ibb.co/ydpFJby"><img src="https://i.ibb.co/TY1M5F8/task-2.png" alt="task-2" border="0"></a>

 ## Overview

-This project outlines the design of a secure and monitored three-server web infrastructure that serves **www.foobar.com**.
+This project outlines the design of a secure and monitored three-server web infrastructure that serves.
 The infrastructure will:

 - Use **3 firewalls** to secure servers
 - Serve encrypted traffic using an **SSL certificate**